spring-guides/gs-validating-form-input/README.md

 This controller has a GET and a POST method, both mapped to `/`.

 The `showForm` method returns the `form` template.
-It includes a `Person` in it's method signature so the template can associate form attributes with a `Person`.
+It includes a `Person` in its method signature so the template can associate form attributes with a `Person`.

 The `enterAge` method accepts three arguments:
-- a `person` object marked up with `@Valid` to gather the attributes filled out in the form we're about to build
+- A `person` object marked up with `@Valid` to gather the attributes filled out in the form you're about to build.
-- a `bindingResult` object so we can test for and retrieve validation errors
+- A `bindingResult` object so you can test for and retrieve validation errors.
-- a `redirectAttributes` object so we can create a flash-scoped error message to show the user what went wrong in the event of an error.
+- A `redirectAttributes` object so you can create a flash-scoped error message to show the user what went wrong in the event of an error.

-That way, we can retrieve all the attributes from the form bound to the `Person` object.
-In the code, we test if there were any errors, and if so, add a flash attribute named `error`, and redirect the user back to the `/` page.
-If there are no errors, then we return the `results` template.
+You can retrieve all the attributes from the form bound to the `Person` object.
+In the code, you test for errors, and if so, add a flash attribute named `error`, and redirect the user back to the `/` page.
+If there are no errors, you return the `results` template.

-Building an HTML front end
+Build an HTML front end
 --------------------------
-First of all, we need to build the "main" page.
+Now you build the "main" page.

 `src/main/webapp/form.html`
 ```html